MPI-IS/RL-coach-for-MOT/README.md

 ### Manual installation

+Alternatively, coach can be installed step-by-step:

-In order to install coach, there are a few prerequisites required.
+There are a few prerequisites required.
 This will setup all the basics needed to get the user going with running Coach:

 ```
 # General